 All children are expected to have their planner when in school.
-It is an important means of communicating with children and parents/carers.
+It is an important means of communicating with children and parents / carers.
 It is also designed to help with planning and organisation.
+Pupils' PRAISE Stamps are recorded here as well as behaviour points (KS3 only).

 Each week, tutors will check planners.
 We ask that you also complete a weekly check and indicate that you have done so by signing it in the appropriate space.
+There is also a space for you to write longer comments if you wish.

-Should your child's planner be lost or damaged there will be a replacement cost to you.
+Should your child's planner be lost or damaged (including defacing the cover), there will be a replacement cost to you.

-OTHER IMPORTANT INFORMATION
+OTHER IMPORTANT INFORMATION AND COMMON FAQs